frc1511/frc1511.github.io/important_stuff/index.md

 * [Miscellaneous](#miscellaneous)

 ## SVN
-In order to keep track of the changes we make to our code on the team, we use a version control software called SVN (short for "subversion").
-SVN allows us to incrementally "commit", our code changes as we code so we know exactly when something is added, and so we can always go back to a previous version of the code easily.
-When working on the same code with other members of the team, SVN can help "merge" people's code together and help maintain a centralized version of the code.
+On team 1511, we use a version control software called SVN (short for "Subversion") to keep track of changes to our code.
+SVN allows us to incrementally "commit" our code changes, allowing us to have a comprehensive history of the codebase.
+When working on a project with others, SVN can help merge people's code changes together and help maintain a centralized version of the codebase.

 Detailed instructions about how to setup SVN can be found [here](https://wiki.penfieldrobotics.com/wiki/index.php?title=SVN_Setup).